datagrok-ai/public/help/develop/develop.md

 ![WebStorm: Shell Script configuration content](webstorm-debugging-03.png)

-_Note._ This configuration may look controversial: why would we set the trailing `echo` command the `Interpreter options`, and why would we set `cmd.exe` twice in both `Script path` and `Interpreter path`?
-The reason are known problems in WebStorm.
+_Note._ This configuration looks controversial, but this is so only to overcome the known problems in WebStorm.
 It turns out both interpreter and script parameters have to be specified.
-Though in our case we only need the interpreter with certain keys, omitting the script parameter will work if you run the `Webpack & Publish` configuration standalone, but this _won't_ work as part of the other's configuration build step, which we'd need later.
-As for the trailing `echo`, it is simply due to the way this build step is implemented in WebStorm: it concatenates the interpreter line with the script call line, and we use it to suppress the redundant script call line.
+Omitting the script parameter will work if you run the `Webpack & Publish` configuration standalone, but _won't_ work as part of the other's configuration build step, which we'd need later.
+As for the trailing `echo`, it is simply due to the way this build step works in WebStorm: it concatenates the interpreter line with the script call line, and we use it to suppress the redundant script call line.

-This configuration shall become a step running a webpack on your package and publishing it to a configuration of your choice.
+This `Webpack & Publish` configuration shall become a step running a webpack on your package and publishing it to a configuration of your choice.
 In the above screenshot we've chosen a `dev` configuration, declared in your grok config file at `%USERPROFILE%/.grok/config.yaml`:

 ![grok config settings](webstorm-debugging-04.png)